CareForTheHL/CareForTheHL/README.md

 As I mentioned earlier, I'm currently a student at Coding Bootcamp Europe to learn how to realize great web projects, so I'm interested in HTML, CSS, JS, PHP ...

 ### I,m learning some news ###
-I'm just getting to know Github better, and as a web front developer I'm teaching HTML and CSS qualitatively.
+I'm just getting to know Github better and, as a future web front developer, I really understand HTML and CSS

+### Contact ###
+You can contact me at the following email: careforthehl@gmail.com

 <!---
 CareForTheHL/CareForTheHL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.